The Panther Post

 Letter from the Principal

-We want to remind our families that CAM will open enrollment for the 2023-24 school year on Wednesday, February 1.
-Please spread the word to other families you know that may have students that are interested in attending CAM in the fall.
-Additionally, you will be asked through a survey if your child will be returning.
+Enrollment for the 2024-25 school year begins on Wednesday, February 1.
+You will be asked through a survey if your child will be returning next year.
 This helps us have a good idea of how many seats we have available for students at each grade level.
-Be looking for an email to come out sometime in February or March that asks if your child will be returning for the 2023-24 school year.
-Our informational meetings that we do with our new parents will most likely be done virtually.
-That will allow us the opportunity to record the meeting so that any family interested in attending can access the Information.
-Information will be posted to our website once the date(s) have been decided.
+Be looking for an email to come out sometime in February or early March that asks if your child will be returning for the 2024-25 school year.

 Ryan Cowl, Principal